Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I was helping my parents;
 - I had a two hours long English lesson;
 - I'm tracking my calories.

+==February 25th, 2024==
+I spend this day way better then the previous ones.
+I can't say that I have done much, but It still more than in previous days and, what is more important, I was according to the new rule, that I stated to myself (except for 30 minutes of short in the morning).

+My new set of rules (I'm sure that I will alter them soon, but still):

+Some notes:
+- I got back to using Habitica coins as a payment for leisure time.
+- I did not find any way to find the data about my earnings in some period of time, so I will alter the prices along the way.

+Rules itself:
+- there are 2 types of leisure time sets: ones with English recordings (15 and 30 minutes (the time of recoding process itself does not count)) and ones without it (10, 15 and 30 minutes).
+The first ones will cost less and will offer more time.
+- I get a 50% of price if I use a set of time between Pomodoros.
+- I have to write down the exact set and a time period before using it (it is necessary for more conscience).
+- There is a penalty for forgetting the previous rule or note stopping in the stated time.

+An opportunity to show some gratitude:
+- I was helping my father.
+This time we were doing a type of work, that I find to be really necessary to be done.
+- I completed some problematic homework.
+- I will fall asleep on time, this time for real!
+- I'am looking forward to start a new day.